Chairperson of the African Union: History

+For 2025, Botswana had sought an interest; however Angola was selected.

 Role

 The incumbent chairs the biannual summit meetings of the assembly and represents the continent in various international fora such as G7, TICAD, FOCAC and G20 summits.

 They also assist in resolving crises on the continent as an elder statesman.
 It has been suggested that liaison offices be established to prevent friction between the incumbent and the Commission Chairperson at the headquarters in Addis Ababa.

 Elder Statesman

 In 2008, following Kenya's post-election crisis, AU Chairman Jakaya Kikwete was instrumental in facilitating the opposing sides to agree to a Government of National Unity.
 Kikwete also backed the invasion of Anjouan by sending an AU Force to assist the Comoros federal government to remove renegade leader Mohamed Bacar.

 List of Chairpersons

 Bureau

-The Chairperson is assisted by a bureau of four vice chairpersons including a rapporteur.
+The Chairperson is assisted by a bureau of three vice chairpersons including a rapporteur.